 (2) Where, by reason of the likelihood of imminent damage to a place, a specific prohibition is urgently necessary the Minister may make a Conservation Order forthwith —

-(a) with the consent of the owner of that place as to the terms to be specified in that Order — in this Division referred to as a Consent Order; or
+(a) with the consent of the owner of that place as to the terms to be specified in that order — in this Division referred to as a Consent Order; or

-(b) otherwise, in such terms as the Minister specifies in the Order — in this Division referred to as a Stop Work Order,
+(b) otherwise, in such terms as the Minister specifies in the order — in this Division referred to as a Stop Work Order,

-and in either such case the prerequisites to the making of a Conservation Order which would otherwise be required by subsection (4) need not be complied with prior to the Order taking effect.
+and in either such case the prerequisites to the making of a Conservation Order which would otherwise be required by subsection (4) need not be complied with prior to the order taking effect.

-(3) On the making of an Order under subsection (2)(a), the Council shall cause inquiries to be made and shall make a recommendation to the Minister as to the term for which any Consent Order should remain in effect or as to whether or not it should be revoked or replaced by an Order made pursuant to subsection (4).
+(3) On the making of an order under subsection (2)(a), the Council shall cause inquiries to be made and shall make a recommendation to the Minister as to the term for which any Consent Order should remain in effect or as to whether or not it should be revoked or replaced by an order made pursuant to subsection (4).

 (4) A Conservation Order, not being of the nature of a Consent Order or a Stop Work Order, shall not be made by the Minister unless the Council has —